aneoconsulting/ArmoniK/infrastructure/storage/onpremise/README.md

 # Create Kubernetes secrets

+You create the secret for each storage only if you want to create the needed storage.
+In the following, we give examples to create secrets for some storage.

 ## Redis storage secret

 Redis uses SSL/TLS support using certificates.
 In order to support TLS, Redis is configured with a X.509